adamlilith/fasterRaster/README.md

 river_buffers <- buffer(rivers, width = 1000)
 ```

-Finally, let's calculate the distances between the buffered areas and all cells on the raster map using `distance()`.
+Now, let's calculate the distances between the buffered areas and all cells on the raster map using `distance()`.
 ```
 dist_to_rivers_meters <- distance(elev, buffs)
 ```